Please select your country of residence

 The Directors share the view that sound governance is fundamental to the successful growth of the business.
 The Company is required to declare which recognised corporate governance code it has adopted and state how that code has been applied.
 We continue to apply the principles of the Quoted Companies Alliance Corporate Governance Code for small and mid-sized companies, an updated version of which was published in April 2018 (the "QCA Code"), and our Chair's Governance Statement issued in compliance with AIM Rule 26 explaining our application of the QCA Code can be viewed here.

 The Directors are as follows:

-Karen Slatford (Non-executive Chair)
+Karen Slatford (Non-Executive Chair)

-Stuart Malcolm Chapman (Chief operating officer)
+Stuart Malcolm Chapman (Chief Portfolio Officer)

-Grahame David Cook (Non-executive director)
+Grahame David Cook (Non-Executive Director)

-Grahame Cook is an experienced FTSE and AIM Non-Executive, with extensive experience as an Audit Committee Chairman.
-With a background in banking, where he has specialised in the life sciences, pharma and biotech sectors, Grahame has over 20 years’ experience of M&A, equity capital markets and investor relations.
-Grahame started his career at Arthur Andersen, where he qualified as a chartered accountant and worked within audit and corporate investigations.
-Subsequent positions include at UBS, where he was a member of the global investment banking management committee and global head of equity advisory.
+Grahame Cook is an experienced FTSE and AIM non-executive director, with extensive experience as an audit committee chairman.
+Grahame’s background is in banking, where he specialised in healthcare.
+He has over 20 years’ experience of M&A, equity capital markets, and investor relations.
+Grahame started his career at Arthur Andersen, where he qualified as a chartered accountant.
+He was a Director of Corporate Finance at BZW, and then joined UBS as a member of the global investment banking management committee and global head of equity advisory.
 He then became joint chief executive officer at WestLB Panmure where he built a pan European Tech team and ran a €100m technology fund.
 Grahame now sits on a number of boards, including Horizon Discovery Plc, a genomics company and Attraqt plc, an AI SaaS company.
 Grahame holds a Double First Class Honours degree from the University of Oxford.

-Richard Fowler Pelly (Non-executive director)
+Richard Fowler Pelly (Non-Executive Director)

-Richard is a specialist in the financing of SMEs and is a Non-Executive Director of The Strategic Banking Corporation of Ireland and MicroBank Spain as well as the Social Investment Business in the UK.
-Up until April 2014, he was the Chief Executive of the European Investment Fund (‘‘EIF’’), Europe’s largest investor in venture capital funds.
-Before joining EIF in April 2008, he was Managing Director of structured asset finance at Lloyds TSB Bank in London from 2005-2007.
-From 1998-2005, he worked for GE Capital, first as Chairman and CEO of Budapest Bank in Hungary and then as CEO of GE UK Business Finance within GE Commercial Finance.
-Prior to his career at GE, Richard worked for Barclays Bank in various functions in the UK and in France from 1977-1997.
-Richard holds an honours degree in psychology from Durham University and obtained an MBA with distinction from INSEAD Fontainbleau.
-In 2003, he was awarded an OBE in the Queen’s Honours List for services to the community in Hungary.
+Richard is a non-executive director and advisor in the area of micro, small and medium-sized businesses.
+Up until April 2014, Richard was the chief executive of the European Investment Fund (‘‘EIF’’), Europe’s largest investor in venture capital funds.
+Before joining EIF in April 2008, Richard was managing director of structured asset finance at Lloyds TSB Bank in London from 2005 to 2007.
+From 1998 to 2005, he worked for GE Capital, first as chairman and CEO of Budapest Bank in Hungary and then as CEO of UK Business Finance within GE Commercial Finance.
+Prior to his career at GE, Richard worked for Barclays Bank in various functions in the UK and in France from 1977 to 1997.
+Richard holds an honours degree in Psychology from Durham University and an MBA with distinction from INSEAD Fontainebleau.
+In 2003, he was awarded an OBE in the Queen’s Honours List for Services to the Community in Hungary

-Karen Slatford, as Chairman, is responsible for leading an effective Board, upholding high standards of corporate governance throughout the Group, partcularly at Board level, and ensuring appropriate strategic focus and direction.
+Karen Slatford, as Chair, is responsible for leading an effective Board, upholding high standards of corporate governance throughout the Group, particularly at Board level, and ensuring appropriate strategic focus and direction.
 Karen Slatford is also Chair of the Remuneration & Nomination Committee.

-Grahame Cook and Richard Pelly, both independent Non-Executive Directors, chair the Audit Committee and the Remuneration & Nomination Committee respectively.
+Grahame Cook and Richard Pelly are both independent Non-Executive Directors and Grahame is also Chair of the Audit, Risk and Valuations Committee.
 They are available to engage with shareholders should they have a concern that is not resolved through the normal channels.

 The following list is a summary of matters that require approval of the Board:

-The Audit Committee is chaired by Grahame Cook and its members are Karen Slatford and Richard Pelly.
-The Audit Committee meets at least three times a year at appropriate times in the reporting and audit cycle and otherwise as required.
-The Audit Committee also meets frequently with the Company’s external auditors.
+The Audit, Risk and Valuations Committee meets at least three times a year at appropriate times in the reporting and audit cycle and otherwise as required.
+The Audit, Risk and Valuations Committee also meets frequently with the Company’s external auditors.

 Committee evaluation was also conducted by way of questionnaires, with the questions asked including the extent to which the Board's Committees are properly constituted and received appropriate information in order to discharge their duties, whether each of the Committees had performed their role and responsibilities, as detailed in their Terms of Reference and the reporting of the Committee activities to the Board.